allegroai/clearml-docs/docs/guides/frameworks/fastai/fastai_with_tensorboard.md

 title: FastAI
 ---
 The [fastai_with_tensorboard_example.py](https://github.com/allegroai/clearml/blob/master/examples/frameworks/fastai-v1/fastai_with_tensorboard_example/fastai_with_tensorboard_example.py)
-example demonstrates the integration of ClearM* into code that uses fastai v1 and TensorBoard.
+example demonstrates the integration of ClearML into code that uses fastai v1 and TensorBoard.

 The example code does the following:
 1. Trains a simple deep neural network on the fastai built-in MNIST dataset (see the [fast.ai](https://fastai1.fast.ai) documentation).